digital-asset/docs.daml.com/README.md

 ## How to commit changes to the docs

-> :important: This repo ignores any pre-2.0.0 docs; those will still be published using their existing release process: tbc what that is!
+> :warning: This repo ignores any pre-2.0.0 docs; those will still be published using their existing release process: tbc what that is!

 Every commit to `main` in this repo publishes to a versioned prefix on the S3 repo (e.g. `/2.1.0`).